-Universality and Portability
+Universality and Portability (4 out of 5)

 Tom’s Planner has a universal appeal because it works with almost any browser (Internet Explorer, Safari, Firefox) and on any PC and Mac with a good tolerance for older browser versions and machines.
 As a web-based program, there is no software so users do not have to be concerned with the usual download security problems or having administrative privileges.

 The creator of the schedule determines the access privileges and whether a collaborator is also given editing privileges.
 However, if you give collaborators the view only status, they will not be able to leave comments directly in the schedule.
 Once a collaborator is added in the schedule’s settings, Tom’s Planner provides the owner with a web address to send out in an email inviting others to join, which they can after setting up an account.

-Features - Simple and Intuitive
+Features - Simple and Intuitive (5 out of 5)

 The features of Tom’s Planner are so intuitive that anyone who has worked with an Excel spreadsheet will breeze through the one minute tutorial.
 With the learning curve at a minimal, the user only has remember two main operations to begin using Tom’s Planner immediately: